 Taking him at his word, we know that Steiner was a clairvoyant who could foresee the future.
-Hence, he presumably knew that Germany’s last, desperate offensive, in March, 1918, would fail, whereas the Allies’ counterattack would be devastatingly successful.
+Hence, he presumably knew that Germany’s last, desperate offensive in World War I — occurring in in March, 1918 — would fail, whereas the Allies’ counterattack would be devastatingly successful.
 World War I ended on November 11, 1918.

 Odd as it may seem, Germany prevailed in the opening stages of World War II largely thanks to the extensive mechanization (Ahrimanic) of the Wehrmacht.
 Winston Churchill expressed sympathy for the “the lands overborne by the Nazi mechanized hordes.”
 As it had done in the previous war, America sat out the early hostilities, which was just as well considering that its armed forces were highly unmechanized (unahrimanic).